trouverun/rust-stm32g4/firmware-core/README.md

 # Firmware-core
-This crate contains high-level application logic for the main firmware as a separate testable library.
+This crate contains high-level application logic for the bootloader and the main firmware as a separate testable library.